imagineLife/service-worker-thoughts/web-workers.md

 		- **dedicated-workers**, belonging to a webpage tab
 		- **shared-workers**, running 1x, allowed to communicate with all open pages, may not work in all browser settings
 		-

+SERVICE WORKERS...
+- lives beyond the web tab
+- may still be limited to the page it started on
+- the browser could shut it down
+- browser manages service-worker life